ronachen99/petopia-pawesome-companions/README.md

 ## Acknowledgments
 Special thanks to the developers and contributors of the libraries and frameworks used in this project.
-Rona Chen, Andrew Persaud and Alexis Gonzalez.
+Rona Chen and Andrew Persaud.

 ## Inspiration
 This project was inspired by the joy of pet adoption and the desire to provide a fun and interactive virtual experience for users.